MicrosoftDocs/learn/learn-pr/aspnetcore/modernize-aspnet-framework-to-core/includes/5-exercise-upgrade-aspnet-app.md

 ## Obtain the sample code

 Let's obtain the sample app.
-It's just a the standard boilerplate app generated from the ASP.NET MVC template.
+It's just a standard boilerplate app generated from the ASP.NET MVC template.

 1. Open Visual Studio 2022.
 1. Using either the **Clone a repository** button on the quick start window or the **Git > Clone** command on the menu bar, download and open the sample repository from `https://github.com/MicrosoftDocs/mslearn-modernize-aspnet-framework-to-core`.